 If you’re not using telematics, most insurance companies use figures like industry averages, their historical losses, your historical losses, and information about your operations to predict how much your drivers will “cost” them in terms of future claims.
 Without telematics, you’re working against industry averages, that one bad claim you had 7 years ago, and the historical driving records (both good and bad) of the other clients the carrier covers.
 Those are all built into the actuarial models that determine your price – which means there’s a high likelihood you’re overpaying for your insurance.

-At Intrepid Direct, we believe telematics helps franchisees identify, mitigate, and remove problematic drivers that will eventually cost you (and us) money, tarnish your brand or cause the unthinkable.
-Not only has telematics been proven to reduce the number of claims filed with us, but it has also reduced the severity of the accidents we do see.
+At Intrepid Direct, we believe telematics helps franchisees identify, mitigate, and remove problematic drivers that will eventually cost you (and us) money, tarnish your brand, or cause the unthinkable.
+Not only has telematics been proven to reduce the number of claims filed with us, but it has also reduced the severity of the accidents we see.
 These are impressive and meaningful figures for your staff, their families, your community, and us – which is why we offer franchisees deep discounts on their premiums when they use and manage it.

 The benefits of telematics beyond safety